Golden Knights' Max Pacioretty: Game-time call

-Pacioretty (undisclosed) is considered a game-time decision for Sunday's Game 1 versus Minnesota, David Schoen of the Las Vegas Review-Journal reports.
+Pacioretty (undisclosed) will be a game-time decision for Tuesday's Game 2 versus Minnesota, David Schoen of the Las Vegas Review Journal reports.

-Pacioretty missed the last six games of the regular season with an undisclosed issue and didn't practice Saturday, so he'll be a true question mark heading into Sunday afternoon's contest.
-The 32-year-old winger racked up 51 points through 48 games in the regular season.
+Pacioretty missed the last six contests of the regular season before missing Sunday's Game 1 loss to the Wild, but the 32-year-old winger may be able to gut it out and provide the Golden Knights with a much-needed boost up front Tuesday.
+Check back for confirmation on Pacioretty's availability prior to puck drop.

 More News